zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/devops-pipeline/devops-pipeline-manual.md

     ```

-In the next steops, we are going to create a Pipeline and define a Parameter for the Container Image Version which will be applied to the manifest during the CD workflow.
+In the next steps, we are going to create a Pipeline and define a Parameter for the Container Image Version which will be applied to the manifest during the CD workflow.

 ## **STEP 3**: Create DevOps Pipeline